 Date and Venue

-The next Wood Science Course will take place from the 05th to the 09th of February 2018 at the Fenner School of Environment and Society – ANU at the Australian Capital Territory.
+The next Wood Science Course is tentatively scheduled to be held in the week 17th – 21st February 2020 at the Fenner School of Environment and Society – ANU in Canberra, the national capital city of Australia.

-Take a closer look at next year’s course Program here: Gottstein_2018_Wood Science Course Program
+Take a closer look at a typical course Program: Gottstein_2018_Wood Science Course Program

 Who Should Attend

-Senior and potential managers as well as consultants within the forest industry.
+Senior and potential managers, policy people, consultants, executives and non-executive directors within the forest and wood products supply chain.
 The course will be of particular relevance to those who may have recently joined the industry.

 Why You Should Attend